Olli Juolevi: Playing career

 Juolevi made his NHL debut with the Canucks during the 2020 Stanley Cup playoffs, playing in the fourth and final game of Vancouver's Qualifying Round series against the Minnesota Wild.
 He played 6:16 in the game, which Vancouver won 5–4 in overtime to eliminate Minnesota and move onto the First Round.

 The following season, Juolevi earned a spot on Vancouver's roster out of training camp for the first time in his career.
 He scored his first career goal on 25 January 2021 in a 7–1 win over the Ottawa Senators.

 On 10 October 2021, Juolevi was traded to the Florida Panthers in exchange for Noah Juulsen and Juho Lammikko.
 He began the season on the Panthers roster, adding depth to the blueline in remaining as a healthy scratch.
 Yet to feature with the Panthers, he was assigned on a conditioning stint to AHL affiliate, the Charlotte Checkers, before returning to the Panthers and making his debut against the Arizona Coyotes on 10 December 2021.
 He went scoreless over 10 games before on 5 March 2022, Juolevi was placed on waivers by the Panthers.
 The following day, Juolevi's tenure with the Panthers ended after he was claimed by the Detroit Red Wings.

 On July 27, 2022, Juolevi signed a one-year, two-way contract with the Anaheim Ducks.
 In the season, Juolevi did not feature in a contest with the Ducks, playing exclusively with AHL affiliate the San Diego Gulls and posting 1 goal and 14 points through just 38 regular season appearances.

 As a free agent at the conclusion of his contract with the Ducks, Juolevi opted to leave North America and return to Europe in signing a one-month contract with Timrå IK of the Swedish Hockey League (SHL) on 5 October 2023.
 In beginning the 2023–24 season in the SHL, Juolevi registered 1 goal through 9 appearances, before concluding his short-term contract with Timrå IK.
 On 13 November 2023, Juolevi marked his return to the Finnish Liiga, in securing a contract with eventual champions, Tappara.
-Juolevi's role grew in the post-season, notching 2 goals and 6 points through 16 appearances in contributing in claiming the Finnish title.
+Juolevi's role grew in the post-season, notching 2 goals and 6 points through 16 appearances in contributing to claiming the Finnish title.